cloud-gov/cg-landing/_posts/2016-02-12-logs-update.md

 The cloud.gov recently launched the shared logging service.
 You can access it today at https://logs.cloud.gov.

-Given the common the need for extended and compliant logging, we decided to build it as a service.
+Given the common need for extended and compliant logging, we decided to build it as a service.
 Now, every cloud.gov  application will have their logs stored automatically, zero setup required.

 To use it, visit https://logs.cloud.gov and use your cloud.gov credentials to log in.
 You can access both application logs and platform events, all of which will be persisted for 180 days.